 How to Treat Hydrocodone Addiction

-Treatment for hydrocodone may involve inpatient or outpatient therapy (or both), as well as aftercare, which refers to recovery efforts that extend beyond initial treatment.
+Treatment for hydrocodone may involve inpatient drug rehab or outpatient therapy (or both), as well as aftercare, which refers to recovery efforts that extend beyond initial treatment.
 This may involve options such as weekly therapy sessions, recovery meetings, sober living, etc.

 The treatment plan you need may be different from another person in recovery from opioid addiction.
 Often, you will have a case manager who helps you create a recovery plan that takes into account factors such as your drug use history, your home environment, the severity of your addiction, and your support network.
 Adjustments to your treatment plan may be made along the way as you make progress or experience setbacks.